HVAC Air Filters in Ogden, UT

-Replacing your HVAC air filter will significantly improve performance and efficiency if it’s become dirty because the system needs to work harder to pull air through a filter thick with dirt and other debris.
+Replacing your HVAC air filter will significantly improve performance and efficiency because the system needs to work harder to pull air through a filter thick with dirt and other debris.

-If you’re using HEPA filters or other similarly dense filters for even cleaner air, it becomes even more important to you replace your filters regularly, as this type of filter can end up completely blocking intake when dirty — which will lead to little or no airflow, freezing evaporator coils on air conditioners, damage to internal components due to overheating, etc.
+If you’re using HEPA filters or other similarly dense filters for even cleaner air, it becomes even more important to replace your filters regularly, as this type of filter can end up completely blocking intake when dirty — which will lead to little or no airflow, freezing evaporator coils on air conditioners, damage to internal components due to overheating, and more.

 Regularly replacing your air filters should be a high priority for immediate comfort, air quality, and the reliability and long service life of your system.